[Minor revision–posted 7/28/22 (replaces 5/14/20 edition)]

 b.
 The employee received at least an overall score of “meets expectations” on his or her most recent performance evaluation and currently is not subject to formal disciplinary action.

 c.
-The employee has successfully completed all mandatory HR Compliance related trainings (EEO Non-Discrimination and Title IX Mandatory Reporter Training).
+The employee has successfully completed all mandatory HR Compliance related trainings (EEO, Title IX, Clery Act, and Ethical Conduct Compliance Training).

 5. Program Administration